ABSI Calculator

 Calculation Case Result

-Male, 45y, 178cm, 85kg, 95cm Waist ABSI Z-score ≈ 0.45 (Elevated Risk - Central adiposity is higher than average)
+Male, 45y, 178cm, 85kg, 95cm Waist ABSI Z-score approx. 0.45 (Elevated Risk: central adiposity above average for age and sex)

-Female, 32y, 165cm, 62kg, 72cm Waist ABSI Z-score ≈ -0.35 (Low Risk - Balanced body proportionality)
+Female, 32y, 165cm, 62kg, 72cm Waist ABSI Z-score approx. -0.35 (Low Risk: balanced body proportionality)

-Male, 60y, 172cm, 98kg, 110cm Waist ABSI Z-score ≈ 1.12 (Very High Risk - Strong correlation with metabolic complications)
+Male, 60y, 172cm, 98kg, 110cm Waist ABSI Z-score approx. 1.12 (Very High Risk: strong correlation with metabolic complications)

-How to Measure for ABSI?
+How to Measure for the ABSI Calculator

-ABSI Formula and Z-Score
+ABSI Formula and Z-Score: How It Works

-Developed by Dr. Nir Krakauer and Dr. Jesse Krakauer in 2012, A Body Shape Index (ABSI) addresses the "obesity paradox" found in BMI studies, where individuals with a high BMI sometimes show lower mortality.
-ABSI utilizes allometric scaling to adjust waist circumference for weight and height, ensuring the index is mathematically independent of BMI.
+A Body Shape Index (ABSI) was developed by Dr. Nir Krakauer and Dr. Jesse Krakauer in 2012 to address the "obesity paradox" — the observation that some people with a high BMI show lower mortality rates than expected.
+ABSI resolves this by using allometric scaling to adjust waist circumference for both weight and height, making the index mathematically independent of BMI.

-The mathematical expression is: $ABSI = \frac{WC}{BMI^{2/3} \times Height^{1/2}}$.
-This formula ensures that a person with a larger frame is not unfairly penalized unless their waist is disproportionately large for their size.
-To make the raw ABSI value meaningful, we calculate a Z-score: $Z = \frac{ABSI - ABSI_{mean}}{ABSI_{SD}}$.
-This score represents how many standard deviations your body shape deviates from the average person of your same age and sex.
-A Z-score above 0.0 indicates a higher-than-average risk, while a score above 0.8 indicates a significant increase in the standardized mortality ratio (SMR), correlating with elevated risks of cardiovascular disease and metabolic syndrome.
+The formula is: \[ABSI = \frac{WC}{BMI^{2/3} \times Height^{1/2}}\] This ensures a person with a larger frame is not penalized unless their waist is disproportionately large for their size.
+To contextualize the raw ABSI value, the calculator derives a Z-score: \[Z = \frac{ABSI - ABSI_{mean}}{ABSI_{SD}}\] This Z-score expresses how many standard deviations your body shape deviates from the average person of the same age and sex in the NHANES reference population.
+A Z-score above 0.0 indicates higher-than-average risk; a score above 0.8 correlates with a meaningfully elevated standardized mortality ratio (SMR), associated with increased rates of cardiovascular disease and metabolic syndrome.

 Useful Tips 💡